RELICS: Spectroscopy of gravitationally-lensed $z\simeq 2$ reionization-era analogs and implications for CIII] detections at $z>6$: Spectroscopic Observations

 We first use {\it HST} imaging data to photometrically select our sample.
 The RELICS program provides {\it HST}/WFC3 infrared imaging data in four filters (F105W, F125W, F140W, and F160W filters) in all 41 clusters.
 For those clusters lacking existing archival ACS imaging, RELICS also provides {\it HST}/ACS optical imaging in F435W, F606W, and F814W filters (see \citealt{Coe2019} for details).
 In addition to RELICS program, the data used in this paper comes from the online HST archive: GO-12477 (F. High), GO-12755 (J. Hughes), GO-9722 (H. Ebeling), GO-10493 (A. Gal-Yam), GO-10793 (A. Gal-Yam), GO-14165 (S. Seitz).
 We then make use of the publicly-available photometric catalog prepared by the RELICS team based on detection images in a weighted sum of ACS and WFC3 images\footnote{ https://archive.stsci.edu/prepds/relics/}.

 To efficiently select EELGs in the RELICS fields, we make use of well-established color selection criteria which identify the presence of strong [OIII]+H$\beta$ emission in galaxies at $z\simeq 1.57-1.79$ \citep{vanderwel2011,Maseda2014, Tang2019}.
 At these redshifts, both lines are situated in the J$_{\rm{125}}$-band (F125W).
 Galaxies with large EW [OIII]+H$\beta$ emission are easily identifiable by the large flux excess that appears in the J$_{\rm{125}}$-band relative to the adjacent I$_{\rm{814}}$ (F814W) and H$_{\rm{160}}$ (F160W) bands.
-We follow the color cuts used in \citet{vanderwel2011}, selecting sources with $I_{814}-J_{125}>0.44+\sigma(I_{814}-J_{125})$ and $J_{125}-H_{160}<-0.44-\sigma(J_{125}-H_{160})$.
+We follow the color cuts used in \citet{vanderwel2011}, selecting sources with $I_{814}-J_{125}>0.44+\sigma(I_{814}-J_{125})$ and $J_{125}-H_{160}<-0.44-\sigma(J_{125}-H_{160})$ where $\sigma$ refers to the uncertainty in the color.
 The amplitude of the J$_{\rm{125}}$-band excess can be directly related to the rest-frame equivalent width given by

 where W is the effective width of the J$\rm_{125}$ filter, f$\rm_{total}$ is the flux density f$\rm_\nu$ in the J$\rm_{125}$ filter, and f$\rm_{cont}$ is the average flux density in the I$\rm_{814}$ and H$\rm_{160}$ filters.
 The color cuts described above thus select sources with rest-frame [OIII]+H$\beta$ EW $>$ 500~\AA.